Western Sydney Infrastructure Plan - Local Roads Package

 New shared user paths will be constructed between Coonawarra Drive and Illawarra Drive.

-The Erskine Park Road Upgrade will be completed by early 2020, weather permitting.
+The Erskine Park Road Upgrade will be completed by mid 2020, weather permitting.

 With changed traffic conditions and construction equipment now operating, it is not safe to maintain the current footpaths and laneway access points along Erskine Park Road.